Sleepsack (BDSM): Materials

 Since leather doesn't breathe, some individuals may sweat during their confinement.
 Depending on the amount of moisture present after use, wiping the inside of the sleepsack with a cloth may be necessary.
 In all cases, allowing the leather plenty of time to air-out and dry before being stored is very important, as moisture can lead to mould developing inside the sleepsack.
 Since leather sleepsacks can be very expensive, costing over $2,000, they must be treated with care to ensure the leather isn't damaged.

 Rubber sleepsacks are also very confining but do have some stretch.
 This natural stretch is what causes rubber sleepsacks to be confining and tight.
 As with leather the sizing of a rubber sleepsack is very important for a proper fit.
 People who have a rubber fetish interest like rubber sleepsacks for obvious reasons.

 Rubber sleepsacks do not disperse moisture at all.
 For this reason hydration is a very important consideration for people who spend any amount of time in a rubber sleepsack.
 Sweating can often be profuse even if the occupant is only lying inside it.
 All fluids from the body accumulate in the sack, which also makes the rubber sleepsack a choice for those who are also have a urination fetish.
 Rubber sleepsacks are easy to clean as they can simply be rinsed with water.
 Sweat leaking out from the neck, as well as through any zippers along the sack, can often occur while lying flat and should be a consideration.

-Neoprene sleepsacks offer a similar stretch and feel of rubber with less wear and tear damage due to the materials stronger properties.
+Neoprene sleepsacks offer a similar stretch and feel of rubber with less wear and tear damage due to the material's stronger properties.
 Neoprene does not stretch as easily as rubber offering a firmer restriction approaching that provided by leather sleep sacks.
 Neoprene is also a cheaper material and can be significantly less expensive as leather while having similar durability.
 Like rubber, neoprene does not disperse moisture so hydration is an important consideration for people spending time in a neoprene sleepsack.

 Darlexx sleepsacks are made of a spandex-like material.
 Darlexx stretches much like spandex but is much more durable.
 One main benefit of Darlexx sleepsacks is they are significantly cheaper than leather and rubber, and can accommodate a wider range of sizes due to how much it can comfortably stretch.
 Although still very confining Darlexx does not put as much compression on the body as rubber, making it more comfortable to stay in for longer periods of time.